 By allowing pharmacists to substitute epinephrine auto-injectors, consumers could save hundreds of dollars annually.
 Most importantly, consumers that cannot afford the life-saving medication, would be provided less expensive alternatives.
 While developing House Bill 101, I have had pharmacists inform me that EpiPens have a high abandonment rate, which means patients do not pick-up the prescriptions.
 Those pharmacists have told me that they attribute this abandonment to the high price of the drug.
-Pharmacists have related many personal stories to me about parents that decline to redeem EpiPen prescriptions because of the price, walking out of the pharmacists to educate, inform, and counsel consumers on the multiple epinephrine auto-injectors available.
+Pharmacists have related many personal stories to me about parents that decline to redeem EpiPen prescriptions because of the price, walking out of the pharmacy without the potentially life-saving medication their child needs.
+House Bill 101 would empower pharmacists to educate, inform, and counsel consumers on the multiple epinephrine auto-injectors available.
 Consumers would be better positioned to make the best choice for themselves and their families.

-This legislation also allows pharmacists, under a protocol with a physician, to dispense epinephrine autoinjectors to those 18 years or older without a prescription.
-The Ohio Board of Pharmacy, with consultation of the Ohio State Medical Board, would establish guidelines and requirements for a protocol that would govern the conditions under which pharmacists could dispense epinephrine.
+This legislation also allows pharmacists, under a protocol with a physician, to dispense epinephrine auto-injectors to those 18 years or older without a prescription.
+However, the pharmacist would need a record that the consumer had previously been prescribed epinephrine.
+The Ohio Board of Pharmacy, with consultation of the Ohio State Medical Board, would establish guidelines and requirements for a protocol that would govern the conditions under which pharmacists can dispense epinephrine.
 This provision could save consumers from unnecessary, time-consuming visits to physician offices and costly co-pays to obtain a prescription that an adult has been reliant on for many years.
 House Bill 101 is modeled after the Naloxone legislation that sought common-sense reform to increase access to a life-saving drug.

-In the 131st General Assembly, Ohio enacted House Bill 200 that enabled a clinical nurse specialist, nurse practitioner, or certified nurse-midwife with a certificate to prescribe to prescribe epinephrine.
+In the 131st General Assembly, Ohio enacted House Bill 200 that enabled a clinical nurse specialist, nurse practitioner, or certified nurse-midwife with a certificate to prescribe epinephrine.
 This law, which passed both chambers unanimously, set a standard that a personal evaluation or medical exam is not necessary to prescribe epinephrine auto-injectors.
 The legislature has duly recognized that epinephrine is an emergency, life-saving medication and should be readily available to the public.
 It is important to note that epinephrine is a non-addictive, non-controlled substance, and not deemed a drug of abuse.
 Epinephrine auto-injectors contain a safe, fixed dosage of epinephrine that has proven to save thousands of lives.
 Also, the legislation eases the ability for restaurants, colleges, amusement parks, and sports facilities to obtain the product, if they fear there is a risk for allergic reactions on their premises.